 “That is how my grandfather used to tell us in a game of spinning wheel/ recite a amorfino to see if he/she will stay.”

 As I mentioned before, Pueblo Montubio is a mix of African, Spanish, and Indigenous ancestry.
-The Indigenous ancestry is also a mix, too, ever since the Goancavilca, Manta, Puna, and Chono people mixed with each other as a result of Spanish colonization in the 17th century.
-Unlike the Wankavilka people in Santa Elena Peninsula,, Montubios come from a very mixed Indigenous background which makes it difficult for them to trace their lineage to a specific tribe.
+The Indigenous ancestry is also a mix, too, ever since some people of the Guancavilca, Manta, Puna, and Chono people mixed with each other as a result of Spanish colonization in the 17th century.
+Unlike the Guankavilca people in Santa Elena Peninsula,, Montubios come from a mixed Indigenous background which makes it difficult for them to trace their lineage to a specific or specific tribes.

 Most Ecuadorians view Montubios as unintelligent and dirty countrymen who contribute nothing to society.
-Also, since Ecuadorians are rooted in classism, Montubios and Cholo Comuneros rank at the bottom of the social pyramid.
-Beginning in the 1980s, Pueblo Montubio made an effort to push for national recognition as a people in the 21st century.
-Like cholos, they take the label Montubio as an example to empower a negative word into a positive one.
+Also, since Ecuadorians are rooted in classism, Montubios and Cholos rank at the bottom of the social pyramid.
+Beginning in the 1980s, Pueblo Montubio made an effort to push for national recognition as a people with their ethnic culture that sets them apart from their Indigenous coastal relatives and Andean communities.